Isan: Culture

 The main indigenous music of Isan is mor lam.
 It exists in a number of regional variants, plus modern forms.
 Since the late 1970s it has acquired greater exposure outside the region thanks to the presence of migrant workers in Bangkok.
 Many mor lam singers also sing central Thai luk thung music, and have produced the hybrid luk thung Isan form.
 Another form of folk music, kantrum, is popular with the Khmer minority in the south.

 Mor lam needs a special mention as its festival-type production, which is very commonplace in Isan, has not been exported to other regions.
-Although it is a very exciting affair, not being on the tourist trail it is largely ignored by foreign visitors.
-When the locals speak of mor lam (pronounced mor'ram with stress on the second syllable), one will often hear them say pai doo morram (lit. "go see mor'ram").
+When the locals speak of mor lam (pronounced mor'ram with stress on the second syllable), one will often hear them say pai doo morram ("go see mor'ram").
 They are referring to the most common form of evening entertainment in the region.
-Somewhere, in a village within easy reach, there will be a mor lam festival on a Friday or Saturday evening.
+There are mor lam festivals on Friday or Saturday evenings in most villages.
 Usually, the rock-festival-sized stage is constructed either in a temple compound or on a sports field.
-Thousands of people will sit on mats on the ground and watch the fun-filled program of variety entertainment.
-The traditional music and song is accompanied by extremely colorful choreography, executed by a group of up to 50 female (and some male katoey) dancers.
+Thousands of people sit on mats on the ground and watch the entertainment.
+The traditional music and song is accompanied by colorful choreography, executed by a group of up to 50 female (and some katoey) dancers.
 The fantastic costumes are changed several times throughout the program, and the transitions are bridged by often-raunchy gags, slapstick comedy, and speeches by local dignitaries.
 A mor lam festival is a family affair and the area is surrounded by food and drink stalls.

 Although there is no tradition of written secular literature in the Isan language, in the latter half of the 20th century the region produced several notable writers, such as Khamsing Srinawk (who writes in Thai) and Pira Sudham (who writes in English).

 Isan is known for producing a large number of muay Thai boxers.
-Many of the boxers from Srisaket, Buriram and Surin are of ethnic Suai(Kuy), Lao, and Khmer descent.
-Isan's most famous sportsman, however, is tennis player Paradorn Srichaphan, whose family is from Khon Kaen.
+Many of the boxers from Srisaket, Buriram and Surin are of ethnically Suai (Kuy), Lao, or Khmer.
+Isan's most famous sportsman is tennis player Paradorn Srichaphan, whose family is from Khon Kaen.

 Marriage and courtship in Isan still mainly follows strict tradition, especially in rural areas, and most young women are married by the time they are 20 years old.
-Many girls, in spite of the legal requirement, marry as young as 14 to escape poverty, as usually marriage is associated with a dowry paid by the husband to the bride's family.
-A dowry will not normally be less than 40,000 baht, and according to the status of the bride and/or her family, can often greatly exceed 300,000 baht.
+Many girls, in spite of the legal requirement, marry as young as 14 to escape poverty, as marriage usually involves a bride dowry paid by the husband to the bride's family.
+A bride dowry will not normally be less than 40,000 baht, and according to the status of the bride and/or her family, can exceed 300,000 baht.